0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 1/Hardware Security - Chapter One Reading.md

 - Physical layout
 - Fabrication
 - Testing ICs
-	- Design-for-test (DFT) and Design-for-debug (DFD) is often used to help create
+	- Design-for-test (DFT) and Design-for-debug (DFD) is often used to help create a pathway for fast debugging and testing
+	- However, this might allow direct access to read/write control on a processor through these interfaces
+- Distribution

+### 1.4.2 - What Security Issues Result from Untrusted Entities?